bhmoon98/ViTVAE/README.md

 </p>

 # Installation
-The code requires Python 3.7 and PyTorch 1.7.
+The code requires Python 3.8.20 and PyTorch 1.11.0
+`
+conda create -n vitvae python=3.8 conda install pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit=11.3 -c pytorch
+pip install -r requirements.txt
+`

 # Usage
+For training and validation use csv file.
+`
+bash script.sh
+`

 You can run test.py to generate the predicted results of the test image.<br>

 For testing: